 Sometimes, we identify potential misuse of title cases when considering an application to restore.
 This is where we find information that indicates that you may have been practising as a social worker in England without registration.

-We take these matters very seriously.
-Your application to restore will be put on hold while are investigating the case, and the outcome of the misuse of title case will also be used as part of our assessment when considering your application to restore.
+We take these matters very seriously, as practising as a social worker in England without being registered with us is a criminal offence.
+If we believe you have been using the protected title of ‘social worker’, your application to restore will be put on hold while we investigate.
+The outcome of the misuse of title case will also be used as part of our assessment when considering your application to restore.

 Read more about our misuse of title procedure.

 Our legal framework requires us to be satisfied that you’re able to practise safely and effectively.
 This means that you need to have the skills, knowledge, character, and health to practise safely and effectively as a social worker.

 You must declare anything that could affect your ability to practise safely and effectively to us.
 You will need to make safe and effective practice declarations when you apply to join the register.

 For more information about safe and effective practice declarations see:

 - The Social Workers Regulations 2018, regultion 11(2)b

 Things that impact your ability to practise include (but are not limited to) the following:

 - Convictions, cautions, penalty notices or being investigated for a criminal offence